mbullock710/Password-Generator/README.md

 WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be ## Link to Deployed Applicationselected WHEN all prompts are answered
+THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated